jvlppm/android-text/README.md

 ## Creating Text

-A text can be created in a few ways
+A `Text` can be created with a `String` or a `@StringRes Int`, and it also accepts a style object that can be attached to your Text

 ```kotlin
 val staticText = Text("Sample")